mosszhd/tricode_titans_knowly/ReadMe.md

 ## Features
 <a name="features"></a>

 1. **Conversational Interface**: Picture prepping for exams and wishing you could just chat with your textbook to outline important questions.
 With Knowly, that's a reality - talk to your data and get the insights you need.

+2. **Offline Encyclopedia Chat Application**: Think of Knowly as your personal encyclopedia, packed with rich knowledge of your preference and completely independent from the internet.
+Each uploaded document is a chapter, accessible effortlessly.
+Ask Knowly to fetch insights that you'd normally struggle to find, saving time and effort.

-2. **Personalized Experience**: Unlike other AI chat apps, Knowly offers personalized results tailored to your needs.
+3. **Personalized Experience**: Unlike other AI chat apps, Knowly offers personalized results tailored to your needs.
 From organizing research papers to analyzing financial data, Knowly lets you curate your own knowledge base for relevant insights.

+4. **Personalized Chat History**: Knowly also offers personalized conversations, similar to popular AI Chat apps like ChatGPT or Gemini.
+Discuss statistics or dissect and analyze your favorite Shakespeare novel seamlessly across chat sessions, tailoring each conversation to your interests.

-3. **Data Privacy in LLMs**: Concerned about data privacy?
+5. **Data Privacy in LLMs**: Concerned about data privacy?
 Knowly keeps your info safe by allowing you to track and manage shared documents, ensuring your privacy is always in your hands.

-4. **Small Language Model Integration**: Knowly utilizes SOTA small language models for efficient and accurate data interactions, ensuring top-notch responsiveness.
+6. **Small Language Model Integration**: Knowly utilizes SOTA small language models for efficient and accurate data interactions, ensuring top-notch responsiveness.

-5. **Multimodal Capabilities**: Knowly goes beyond text, processing images for deeper insights.
+7. **Multimodal Capabilities**: Knowly goes beyond text, processing images for deeper insights.
 Whether it's charts or graphs, Knowly empowers users to extract valuable information from various data sources.

-6. **Audio Query**: Sick of typing?
+8. **Audio Query**: Sick of typing?
 Knowly lets you talk to your data with audio input features, making data exploration hands-free and effortless!

-7. **RAG Technology**: With RAG technology, Knowly breaks the boundaries of traditional chatbots, enabling seamless interaction with your text and image-based data.
+9. **RAG Technology**: With RAG technology, Knowly breaks the boundaries of traditional chatbots, enabling seamless interaction with your text and image-based data.

-8. **Model Switching**: Customize your experience with Knowly's model switching feature, optimizing for speed, accuracy, or linguistic diversity to suit your needs.
+10. **Model Switching**: Customize your experience with Knowly's model switching feature, optimizing for speed, accuracy, or linguistic diversity to suit your needs.

-9. **Customizable Integration**: Seamlessly integrate Knowly with your existing data sources and workflows for a frictionless user experience, maximizing the potential of your data ecosystem.
+11. **Customizable Integration**: Seamlessly integrate Knowly with your existing data sources and workflows for a frictionless user experience, maximizing the potential of your data ecosystem.

 In summary, Knowly revolutionizes data interaction, offering tailored insights and seamless integration to drive innovation and productivity in the digital age.
 ****